Planning your visit to London in Winter

 In fact, ice-skating is a much loved outdoor activity all over London, by locals and tourists alike.
 There are lots of places to give it a go: Somerset House, outside the Museum of Natural History, and Hampton Court Palace, to name a few.

-In the meantime, you can skate in a royal setting at the skating rink at Hampton Court Palace for an enchanting experience, whether skating under the stars at night or pairing it with booking a ticket to tour Henry VIII’s historic home to make a day of it.
+You can skate in a royal setting at the skating rink at Hampton Court Palace for an enchanting experience, whether skating under the stars at night or pairing it with booking a ticket to tour Henry VIII’s historic home to make a day of it.
 There is also a delicious selection of festive refreshments at the rink’s onsite café and bar.

 The rink at Canary Wharf stays open through most of February, which is a real treat because all the others close right after the new year.